zmoitier/HAdaptiveIntegration.jl/docs/src/advanced.md

 subdiv_algo(t)
 ```

-But is is also possible (and maybe desirable) to split the triangle into 2 smaller triangles
+But is also possible (and maybe desirable) to split the triangle into 2 smaller triangles
 instead.
 The following function accomplishes this:

 ```@example default-subdivision